 In addition to calling LifeLink in the event a patient has suffered a major neurological injury and thus may be in a position to donate organs after death, hospitals also call LifeLink after any death in order to preserve the opportunity for a family to donate tissue.

 Medical examiners and coroners play a vital role in facilitating donation.
 Each year, hundreds of lives are saved, and thousands more improved, with the support of medical examiners in Florida and Puerto Rico, and coroners in Georgia.

 Funeral homes support families through some of the most difficult days they face, preparing to see goodbye to a loved one.
 Funeral home support of donation helps families to carry out their loved ones decision to save lives in a respectful manner.

-Medical professionals are encouraged to use our Resource Library to support of the donation process at their facilities
+Medical professionals are encouraged to use our Resource Library to support the donation process at their facilities.

 Resources Related to Donation

 Georgia Specific Resources

 - Georgia Medical Examiner Role in Uniform Anatomical Gift Act